-Telehealth IoMT and Wearable
+Telehealth IoMT and Wearables

 Traditional telehealth services were designed for first-generation clinical applications, including tablets, apps for healthcare providers, and mHealth medical software.
 The Internet of Medical Things (IoMT) defines the next phase of telemedicine solutions.
 For mobile patient treatment, many non-traditional Android devices are being used.

 The increasing proliferation of health and fitness wearables fuels healthcare data generation.
 The data gathered from IoMT infrastructure can streamline healthcare delivery, allow for better personalization of patient care, improve treatment preparation performance, improve health outcomes, and promote better patient care quality overall.